-20% of Group Management Committee members' annual variable compensation is linked to non-financial objectives and the achievement of our GH25 strategy, including "becoming a leader in ESG and Sustainable Investing".
+20% of Group Management Committee members' annual variable compensation is linked to non-financial objectives and the achievement of our GH30 strategy, including "to be the manager of choice for sustainable investment client solutions".
 Examples of key performance indicators used to assess the achievement of this objective can be found in section 5.1.